 Water-Related Community Connections: Member, SSU Copeland Creek Committee, which monitors and coordinates activities to protect biodiversity in the creek corridor on campus.
 Advisor (1999-2011), Friends of Copeland Creek, a student club that works on removing invasive species from Copeland Creek and restoring native vegetation.

 Area of Water Expertise: restoration, conservation, ecology, invasive species

 Water-Related Courses Taught: Environmental Forum (ENSP 201); Applied Ecology (ENSP 302); Conservation Biology (ENSP 322); Restoration Ecology (ENSP 423); restoration student blog

 Water-Related Research: My research focuses on key issues in conservation and restoration, and the use of applied systems to test fundamental ideas in ecology.
 Much of my current work evaluates the effectiveness of management tools for grassland, rangeland, shrubland, and riparian communities altered by exotic plant and animal species.

 Water-Related Community Connections: I work with non-profit organizations and agencies to implement science-based conservation planning and land management.
 My water-related activities include contracts with the Sonoma County Water Agency to evaluate the effectiveness of management practices in riparian corridors, and I serve on Board of the Laguna de Santa Rosa Foundation.
 Other groups I work with include Sonoma Land Trust, Cotati Creek Critters, Sonoma Ecology Center and California State Parks.

-Suzanne DeCoursey, Education & Reservation Manager, SSU Preserves, SSU
+Suzanne DeCoursey, Education & Reservation Manager, Center for Environmental Inquiry, SSU